RobertoGalois/OrDict/README.md

 # OrDict

 ## Introduction:
 This class is a combination of dict class and list class.
+It's an exercice I did to learn Python's Object Oriented programmation.
 It works like a dict, but can be ordered by keys or by values.
 Its attributes are: